About

 Abkhazia

-The mission of SKLAD_ is to engage contemporary art practitioners in historical self-reflection and to promote the de-isolation of Abkhazia through international cultural exchange, making SKLAD_ a unique institution in the region.
+The mission of SKLAD_ is to engage cultural practitioners in historical self-reflection and to contribute to the de-isolation of Abkhazia through international cultural exchange, making SKLAD_ a unique institution in the country.

 Space